 The Getty Center only features 2 works by female artists, and this is one of them:

-According to Adrian, most men in paintings would be depicted as holding a book open to portray how intelligent and scholarly they must be.
-This portrait is basically the artist’s way of saying “F you” to the male society of her time.
+According to Adrian, most men in paintings would be depicted as holding a book open to portray how intelligent and scholarly, they must be.
+This portrait is the artist’s way of saying “F you” to the male society of her time.
 (I forgot the artist’s name though, sorry!)

 This sculpture here of a male is another piece of work by a female artist (I forgot her name as well, unfortunately).
 She created this statue using only wood and used glass eyes for the eyeballs:

 And this painting is apparently created from an actual mummy.
 As in, the mummy was “ground up” and made into paint, which was used as brown pigment:

 We move on to one of the final galleries where the works of artists such as Van Gogh, Monet, and Cézanne reside within the Impressionism realm.

 It was surreal to see one of Vincent Van Gogh’s paintings in person: